s6577t/eventify/README.markdown

       // only gets called on the next event omission });

-## One-time Event Queueing
+## One-Time Events

-Turns the event into a one-time event which behaves like a normal event until it is emitted, after which new listeners are called **immediately**
+Turns the event into a one-time event which behaves like a normal event until it is emitted, after which new listeners are called **on the next tick of the event machine** (after the current call stack has resolved).

-    object.onThis().queue();
+    object.onThis().onTimeEvent();
     // => object

     object.onThis(function () {});